-Chair: Elected by the Members of the COP Academic Assembly Members: Three faculty members elected by the College.
-The Associate Dean serves as an ex officio member.
-Work Load: Monthly.
-Functions: The Council assists the Dean in all aspects of academic management, planning and assessment for the College, including, but not limited to, administering the professional curriculum, reviewing and providing feedback on college-wide assessment projects, reviewing affiliation agreements, planning the pharmacy Academic Assembly meetings, and developing and maintaining the academic planning document for the College.
+Chair: Elected by the Members of the COP Academic Assembly

+Members: Three faculty members elected by the College.
+The Associate management, planning and assessment for the College, including, but not limited to, administering the professional curriculum, reviewing and providing feedback on college-wide assessment projects, reviewing affiliation agreements, planning the pharmacy Academic Assembly meetings, and developing and maintaining the academic planning document for the College.